clairedubin/MIDASv3_database_build_nf/README.md

 bash bin/prebuild_conda_envs.sh
 ```

 > **Note:** This modifies `conf/conda_envs.config`.
-If you wish to revert to on-the-fly environment creation from YML files, re-download that file from Github.
+If you want to revert to on-the-fly environment creation from YML files, re-download that file from Github.

 ### 3. HPC Configuration